gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 the kind people used in their gardens.
-It cut through the fur on Maddy's cheek, drawing blood, and then it wrapped around them and the weights on its outer edge clattered against Dockety's back and the rotor stuttered and whined as the string tangled around it and they were falling, they were falling, they were going to crash and all she could think was that she hoped her father's sketchbook would survive so her mother would know that they'd found him or almost.
+It cut through the fur on Maddy's cheek, drawing blood, then wrapped around them.
+The weights on its fringes clattered against Dockety's back.
+The windmill rotor stuttered and whined as the string tangled around it and they were falling, they were falling, they were going to crash and all she could think was that she hoped her father's sketchbook would survive so her mother would know that they'd found him or almost.

-And then the rotor stuttered to life again.
+The rotor stuttered to life again.
 *Whirr... whirr...*
 She smelled burned string and hot metal.
 Dockety spiralled down,